NeVeSpl/TestMe/readme.md

 ## <a name="TestCreation"></a> 9.
 Module : TestCreation
 - domain model: rich
-- architecture : clean architecture + minimal CQRS
+- architecture : clean architecture + minimal CQRS (with the same data store)
 - data driven unit tests and architectural tests
 - soft delete for all entities
 - optimistic concurrency and conflic resloving for Question aggregate